First measurement of polarisation transfer $C^n_{x'}$ in deuteron photodisintegration: Results

 The $C_{x'}^n$ data are compared to the predictions of a theoretical model~\cite{FixCx} based on the diagrammatic approach used earlier by other authors, see e.g Laget~\cite{Laget}, Levchuk~\cite{Levchuk}.
-The model includes photocoupling to nucleon currents, meson exchange currents and isobar (resonaonce) contributions from $\Delta(1232)$, $P_{11}(1440)$, $D_{13}(1520)$ and $S_{11}(1535)$ resonances.
+The model includes photocoupling to nucleon currents, meson exchange currents and isobar (resonance) contributions from $\Delta(1232)$, $P_{11}(1440)$, $D_{13}(1520)$ and $S_{11}(1535)$ resonances.
 The model incorporates all available $\gamma d\to pn$ data, including this $C_{x'}^n$ measurement.
-The resulting fits are shown as the dotted curves on Fig.~\ref{Cx90} for $C_{x'}^n$ (blue) and $C_{x'}^p$ (red). in the $\Delta$ region the model is consistent with the positive $C_{x'}^n$ data, alebeit within the large systematic error of the data.
-However above the $\Delta$ it is clear that this model cannot reproduce the fast varying behaviour in the region of the $d^*$.
-Such features appear inconsistent with expectations when only nucleonic and resonance degrees of freedom are included.
-Clearly, further theoretical calculations which include the $d^*$ as a degree of freedom would be a critical next step - along with more detailed theoretical treatment of the resonance contributions.
-However, the new data provide exciting suggestions that there are features in $C_{x'}^n$ that cannot be readily described by a model based only on nucleons and resonances and that these features are consistent with the $d^*$ pole position and width.
+The resulting fits are shown as the dotted curves on Fig.~\ref{Cx90} for $C_{x'}^n$ (blue) and $C_{x'}^p$ (red). in the $\Delta$ region the model is consistent with the positive $C_{x'}^n$ data, albeit within the large systematic error of the data.
+However above the $\Delta$ it is clear that this model does not predict any rapidly varying behaviour in the region of the $d^*$, despite the data being included in the fit.
+This suggests that nucleonic and resonance degrees of freedom in this region, as they are parameterised in the model, do not readily explain the variations in $C_{x'}^n$ observed for the $\Theta_n^{CMS}=60^{\circ}$ data.
+Clearly, further theoretical calculations which include the $d^*$ as a degree of freedom would be a critical next step - along with more detailed theoretical treatment of the resonance contributions (we remark that the resonances included in the calculation include all relevant established resonances from the PDG).